Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 So, is now a good time?

-As of early 2026, it is "rather yes" a good time to buy property in Puerto Plata, but only if you buy with discipline and realistic expectations.
+Rather yes, as of June 2026, it can be a good time to buy a residential property in Puerto Plata, but only if the price is realistic and the property can rent well.

-Another strong signal is that construction costs remain elevated, which tends to put a floor under new-build prices and limits crash risk.
+Another strong signal is that construction costs in the Dominican Republic remain sticky, which makes a large fall in well-located new-build prices less likely.

-Please note this is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any purchase decision.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying property in Puerto Plata.

 Is it smart to buy now in Puerto Plata, or should I wait as of 2026?